pytest-dev/pytest/doc/en/fixture.rst

 their teardown code, as :ref:`the email examples above <yield fixtures>` showed.

-The chance that a state-changing operation can fail but still modify state is neglibible, as most of these operations tend to be `transaction`_-based (at least at the level of testing where state could be left behind).
+The chance that a state-changing operation can fail but still modify state is negligible, as most of these operations tend to be `transaction`_-based (at least at the level of testing where state could be left behind).
 So if we make sure that any successful state-changing action gets torn down by moving it to a separate fixture function and separating it from other, potentially failing